yeoldegrove/osism.github.io/blog/2024-01-11-kubernetes-service-deployments.md

 authors: [berendt]
 tags: [Sneak Peak, Kubernetes]
 ---
+New big and small features are constantly being added to OSISM.
+This makes using OSISM a little better for operators of the [Sovereign Cloud Stack](https://scs.community) every day.

+Since we currently only do a major release every 6 months in which we write about these big and small features in the release notes, there will be this kind of blog posts from now on.
+In blog posts with the tag [Sneak Peak](https://osism.github.io/blog/tags/sneak-peak), we will now write about new features before the next major release.

+This blog entry is specifically about the possibility of deploying services on the recently integrated Kubernetes cluster.

 The deployment of services on the integrated Kubernetes cluster will be possible in future via the `kubernetes` environment.
 A first simple example for the deployment of Nginx is already [available in the osism/testbed repository](https://github.com/osism/testbed/tree/main/environments/kubernetes).